Recognizing and rewarding scientific research

 Nominations who comply with the scientific prizes' policies will be evaluated by an ad-hoc committee of hearing science experts external to the Fondation Pour l’Audition’s scientific committee.

-Once the candidates have been shortlisted by the ad-hoc committee, the Fondation Pour l’Audition’s scientific committee will propose laureates for the two scientific prizes to the Fondation Pour l’Audition’s board of directors.
+Once the candidates have been shortlisted by the ad-hoc committee, the Fondation Pour l’Audition’s International Scientific Committee will propose laureates for the two scientific prizes to the Fondation Pour l’Audition’s board of directors.

 terms and conditions to SUBMIT A NOMINATION